jackdesert/daily_lager/README.md

   * Shortcut words implemented (default value is 1 if no value given)
   * Allow integer and category to be swapped
   * Intelligently say '1 run' and '2 runs'
+  * Added HistoryVerb for secure access to your own history

 Backlog: